excid3/noticed/README.md

 `rails generate noticed:delivery_method Discord`

-This will generate a new `DeliveryMethods::Discord` class inside the `app/notifiers/delivery_methods` folder, which can be used to deliver notifications to Discord.
+This will generate a new `ApplicationDeliveryMethod` and `DeliveryMethods::Discord` class inside the `app/notifiers/delivery_methods` folder, which can be used to deliver notifications to Discord.

 ```ruby
 class DeliveryMethods::Discord < ApplicationDeliveryMethod